-This electrical power fault occurs primarily due to the insulation degenerating between all 3 phases.
-However, like phase to phase to ground fault or phase to phase fault, these occur only in 2–3% cases in electrical power systems.
+This electrical power fault occurs primarily due to the insulation degenerating between all three phases.
+However, like phase-to-phase to ground faults or phase-to-phase faults, these occur only in 2–3% of cases in electrical power systems.

-It arises when there is a degeneration of the insulation between two electrical phases and there is also insulation degeneration between the earth and the 3rd phase.
+It arises when there is a degeneration of the insulation between two electrical phases, and there is also insulation degeneration between the earth and the third phase.
 These occur only in 2–3% of all cases of electrical faults.

-David Fenton is an expert writer, blogger and shared his experience by providing innovative and useful information about “electrical power fault” which help readers to get more idea.
+David Fenton is an expert writer and blogger who shared his experience by providing innovative and useful information about “electrical power faults,” which helped readers get a better idea.